stevedavid/jquery-slidebox/README.md

 * uses `.animate()` with callback function
 * all directions are customizable
 * can be triggered when any DOMElement is visible **or** at any specific offset
+* closing option for the whole session on the page available

 ## Usage
 * **HTML**